 Besides reducing touchpoints, the switch to contactless also has the benefit of speeding up transactions, according to a report on COVID-19 and the financial services sector by Aite Group.
 “The lack of friction and physical contact in digital payments not only accelerates commerce, but also keeps the economy moving at a time of crisis,” Aite said.

-For more information on how Entrust Datacard can help you with your payment needs, visit https://www.entrust.com/.
+Learn how Entrust can help you with your payment needs.